CGM Funding is here

 |Remote Partner Notification||No||No||Yes, up to 5 registered Care Partners AND optional SMS|

 HOW YOU CAN BENEFIT FROM MEDTRONIC CGM

 CGM measures and indicates glucose levels continuously [24/7] to assist in monitoring.
 It can be used by type 1 and type 2 diabetes patients who would like better glucose control to improve the health and quality of their lives – and can help to take the guesswork out of glucose monitoring.

 There are two ways you can benefit from Medtronic CGM:

 - With an insulin pump.
 With CGM and the Medtronic Veo or MiniMed 640G Insulin Pump, insulin delivery can be automatically stopped to reduce the occurrence or severity of hypoglycaemia1,2.
 You’ll have the ability to set alerts to warn about highs or lows, and will see the full picture of glucose levels 24/7 on the device.

 - Without an insulin pump.
-Guardian™ Connect CGM delivers real-time glucose information direct to your iOS device3.
+Guardian™ Connect CGM delivers real-time glucose information direct to your compatible iOS or Android device3.
 You (and any care partners i.e. family members/carers or healthcare professionals) can be alerted if you’re heading towards hypoglycaemia or hyperglycaemia.